 When you want to share a password, click on your LastPass browser extension to enter your vault:

-Hover over the password you want to share, then click the share icon:
+Hover over the three-dot button next to the password you’d like to share, then click the Share Securely option:

 Step 6: Un-share passwords when they are no longer needed